 The Food Standards Agency has launched a public health campaign to highlight the risks of eating too much saturated fat.
-What is saturated fat and how can we avoid it?
+What is saturated fat, and how can we avoid it?

-48% of those surveyed thought that there was no need to worry about saturated fat consumption if you keep fit and eat your 5-a-day.
+48% of those surveyed thought there was no need to worry about saturated fat consumption if you keep fit and eat your 5-a-day.
 The FSA wants to change our perception, as excessive saturated fat consumption is a major cause of heart disease in the western world.

-‘People say they know that saturated fat is bad for them but they don’t necessarily link it to heart disease and what they are eating’, says Tim Smith, Chief Executive of the FSA.
+‘People say they know that saturated fat is bad for them, but they don’t necessarily link it to heart disease and what they are eating’, says Tim Smith, Chief Executive of the FSA.
 ‘It’s important they make that connection because heart disease is the UK’s number one killer – one in three of us will die as a result.’

 Fat consists of two types of fatty acids – saturated and unsaturated.
-Food is categorised as ‘saturated’ or ‘unsaturated’ according to which type of fatty acid dominates.
+Food is categorized as ‘saturated’ or ‘unsaturated’ according to which type of fatty acid dominates.
 There is no ‘good’ or ‘bad’ fat as such – certain foods like butter contain more saturated fat and need to be eaten in moderation.
-Fats are essential as they provide us with energy and help us to transport vitamins A, D, E and K around the body.
+Fats are essential as they provide us with energy and help us to transport vitamins A, D, E, and K around the body.

-Saturated fat comes from animal protein – butter, margarine, cheese, full fat milk, red meat, cakes and pies and is solid at room temperature.
+Saturated fat comes from animal protein – butter, margarine, cheese, full-fat milk, red meat, cakes, and pies and is solid at room temperature.
 Too much raises cholesterol in the blood and blocks our arteries.
 Unsaturated fat is derived from vegetable sources and is liquid in form.
 It is divided into monounsaturated and polyunsaturated.

 Healthy eating doesn’t equate to a diet devoid of taste.
 Don’t deprive yourself of foods you love – eat less of them and experiment with new foods.
 Substituting everyday items will make a big difference: